Lien Deyers: Career

 In August 1926 the Austrian weekly Mein Film staged a competition for new young screen talent and Lien submitted her photograph.
 Together with twenty other contestants she was chosen for a screen-test by director Hans Otto, which she won.
 Subsequently, during an autograph session in the Mein Film offices in 1927, she was introduced to the well-known Austrian director Fritz Lang, who happened to be in need of a young blonde for a role in his new movie Spione, written by his wife, the novelist and screenwriter Thea von Harbou.
 Lang had her travel to Berlin for a screen test, and she was indeed given a secondary, racy role in Spione.
 She was billed as Lien Deyers because Dijjers frequently was misspelled or mispronounced in German-speaking countries.

 Lang had her sign a six-year contract to the UFA studios in Berlin.
 The contract soon turned out to be mere slavery, and Deyers sought a court decision to end it.
 In November 1928, the court ruled in her favor, a verdict welcomed by hundreds of Berlin-based actors with similar contracts.
 In turn Lang appealed and was granted a 10,000 Reichs-mark pay-off, to be fulfilled in monthly payments.
 Deyers and Lang already had grown to dislike each other during the shooting of Spione.

-She was featured in nine silent movies and 25 talkies over the following eight years, mostly comedies, some of them French productions.
+She was featured in nine silent movies and 25 talkies over the following eight years, mostly playing the Ingénue in comedies, some of them French productions.
 Her initial popularity, especially with women, was due to her sentimental role in William Dieterle's The Saint and Her Fool.

 In 1934, she married the American-born German producer and director Alfred Zeisler, who had worked in Germany since 1924.
 She had met him when he directed the movie Sein Scheidungsgrund, in which she played the main character.
 Starting with this movie, Deyers concentrated on comedy, only occasionally appearing in dramatic roles.

 Deyers got into conflict with the new politics of Nazi Germany: She had to take on German citizenship to remain assured of roles.
 She mainly was typecast for typical "Aryan" characters like the exemplary girlish blonde in The Company's in Love (1932) and Gold (1934).
 Most importantly, she feared the Nazis would discover she was half-Jewish (her father Spanier was Jewish).
 Because Zeisler was Jewish, too, they fled Germany in 1935.
 Zeisler settled in Britain, and in 1936, he directed Cary Grant in The Amazing Quest of Ernest Bliss.
 Deyers traveled between London and The Hague, and in 1937, she signed for a major role in the Dutch-Italian movie The Three Wishes.
 For unknown reasons, she did not play the part and joined her husband in London in 1938.
 By this time, their marriage was faltering and a divorce was inevitable.
 In 1939, the couple moved to California, where they soon divorced.